-Perform the inductance test to each loop detector and lead-in cable at the traffic signal controller cabinet or detector cabinet.
+Perform induction tests for each loop detector and lead-in cable at the traffic signal controller cabinet or detector cabinet.
 The inductance must be between 50 to 500 microhenries.

 c.
 Insulation Resistance Test.

 Perform the insulation resistance test using 500 volts direct current at the traffic signal controller cabinet or at the detector cabinet between one loop detector lead-in conductor and the cabinet ground rod.
 The insulation resistance must be greater than 100 megaohms.